-Istanbul Modern is preparing for a solo exhibition titled “Landscapes of the Mind” by Ali Kazma (1971), whose works continue to explore fundamental questions about the meaning of human activity.
-The exhibition will feature videos from the 2010s to the present focused on books and literature and a selection of photographs from the artist’s extensive archive.
+“Landscapes of the Mind” at Istanbul Modern Photography Gallery focuses on works revealing the writer’s mind through the metaphor of landscape painting by Ali Kazma (b.
+1971), one of today’s leading lens-based artists, whose practice explores fundamental questions about the meaning of human activity.
+The exhibition features videos from the 2010s to the present focused on books and literature and a selection of photographs from the artist’s extensive archive.

-The exhibition will mark the debut of Kazma’s latest work, “Sumi” (2025), which documents the world’s oldest known ink production, a 400-year-old tradition in Nara, Japan.
-Making their first appearance in Türkiye, “A House of Ink” (2022) and “Sentimental” (2022) offer an intimate glimpse into the apartment and archive of Nobel Prize-winning author Orhan Pamuk.
-Also showing for the first time in Türkiye is “Alberto in Lisbon” (2024), which traces the relocation of Argentine-born writer and book historian Alberto Manguel’s library from France to Portugal.
-“Ali Kazma: Landscapes of the Mind” will further include “Calligraphy” (2013) and “Tattoo” (2013), which explore ink-based craftsmanship and were previously exhibited at the Pavilion of Türkiye during the 55th Venice Biennale, along with photographs documenting printing houses, libraries, and bookstores as spaces for books.
+The exhibition marks the debut of Kazma’s latest work, “Sumi” (2025), which documents one of the world’s oldest known ink productions, a 600-year-old tradition in Nara, Japan.
+Making their first appearance in Türkiye, “A House of Ink” (2023) and “Sentimental” (2022) offer an intimate glimpse into the apartment and archive of Nobel Prize-winning author Orhan Pamuk.
+Also showing for the first time in Türkiye is “Alberto in Lisbon” (2024), which traces the relocation of Argentine-born writer and book historian Alberto Manguel’s library to Portugal.
+“Ali Kazma: Landscapes of the Mind” further includes “Calligraphy” (2013) and “Tattoo” (2013), which explore ink-based craftsmanship and were previously exhibited at the Pavilion of Türkiye during the 55th Venice Biennale, along with photographs documenting printing houses, libraries, and bookstores as spaces for books.

 About the artist: